-In this blog article I will be referring only to furniture "cabinet style" models (including portable pianos with nice furniture stands & pedals) and only those that have an internet or regular store discount price for under $2000 which is where most consumers want to be when looking for a new digital piano.
+In this blog article I will be referring only to furniture cabinet style models (including portable pianos with nice furniture stands & pedals) and only those that have an internet or regular store discount price for $1000-$2000US which is where most consumers want to be when shopping for a new digital piano.

 headphones as I mentioned (with 128 notes of polyphony).
 It also has a layering feature but no split or duet play, but the piano does not have a high speed USB output which would have been a convenient option.
 It does have a USB flashdrive input so basic MIDI song recordings can be saved and stored to flashdrive (it does not play General MIDI files).
 The YDP181 has a 2-track basic MIDI recorder for separate right and left hand recording and playback.
 As far as looks, it might be slightly better looking than the Roland as far as furniture cabinet, but not much better and it is offered in the simulated dark rosewood finish only, as opposed to some models which also offer a black color.
 The Yamaha pianos are very good but in my opinion just don't compete right now with what Casio or Kawai has to offer under $2000, especially in the key action movement.
 The Yamaha Arius key actions are a bit stiff when you press down the keys from a resting position (static touch weight), especially when playing lightly or softly and Casio, Kawai, and Roland are noticeably better in that way.
 The internet selling prices for these Yamaha pianos are still too high these days given the competition out there.

 I always recommend that you do your homework before you buy because ultimately any of these pianos may be a good choice for you.
 However there are definitely some models that offer more for the money, depending on the price range you can be in, and if you would like my help in making your decision, please contact me as I do not charge for my advice and I do this as a labor of love:)